opil/documentation/docs/final_documentation_structure/BPO/Getting_Started___Installation_Guide__User_Manual.md

 ## Send a Task Specification from HMI to BPO
-Open another tab on the web browser and go to `http://localhost:1026/main`.
+Open another tab on the web browser and go to `http://<IP or localhost>/main`.
 Use `admin` both as username and password to log in to the HMI app.
 Then, click on the BPO tab and write a task specification in the window according to the example above.

 ![Write a task specification](./img/bpo_hmi_step1.png)